NicolasGGod/NicolasGGod/_posts/2020-11-05-A-Career-in-Data-Science-1-my-Story-so-Far.md

 |:------------------------------------------------------------:|
 | *If this is not a balanced life style, I don't know what is* |

-As a bonus, the research went very well.
+- As a bonus, the research went very well.
 I was lucky enough to not just *search* but also *find* a little something that would lead to a [publication](https://onlinelibrary.wiley.com/doi/abs/10.1002/cjs.11562?af=R) many years later.
 This fuelled enough curiosity for me to pursue with a masters degree in statistics.

 -   On paper, I totally nailed the master degree, but the first year of course work left me exhausted.
 The thesis part went really well, mostly because I was still banking on the neat little finding from my undergrad research.
 Still, it was clear that I wouldn't go farther down the academic lane for a time.

 > Me: Wow, we finally got that thing published... after having to add a whole new example, re-write two sections from scratch, being rejected once, going through two rounds of revisions...
 Is it always that complicated?

-> Supervisor: This one was actually one of the easiest publication processes I ever had.
+> Supervisor: Believe it or not, this actually was one of the easiest publication processes I ever had.
 > Me: (okay, I'm out.)

 Getting a job